scnapoleon/Governing-Documents/Financial-Bylaws.md

 ##### B.	Emergency meetings may be called by the Executive Committee Treasurer provided a minimum 48-hour notice is given to all members.

 ##### C.	All meetings shall be closed to the public.
-## Article VI &mdash Petitions for Student Government Funds
+## Article VI &mdash; Petitions for Student Government Funds
 #### I.	Petitions Received from Registered Student Organizations (RSOs):

 ##### A.	Any RSO may petition for more Student Government funds during the current fiscal year.
 These requests must be made in writing, using the “Petition for Funds (For RSOs)” found on the Student Government and/or the OSA website.